PeterCamilleri/CX16/utilities/README.md

 * value - a value used to initialize var.

 *Notes:*
-* Often clobbers the A register, Z and N flags.
+* Unless value is 0, clobbers the A register, Z and N flags.
 * Optimized for special case values like 0, $00xx, and $xx00

 *Example:*